gabrielac07/gabi_2025/navigation/sprint2.md

 <div class="container">
     <h2>This Unit Overview</h2>
-    <p>In this unit, you will cover the foundational concepts of programming, which are crucial for understanding how to develop and think about algorithms and logic in coding.
-Here are the key topics:</p>
+    <p>In this unit, I learned about the foundational concepts of programming, which are crucial for understanding how to develop and think about algorithms and logic in coding.
+Here are the key topics that were presented:</p>

     <ul>
         <li><strong>3.1 Variables:</strong> Learn about variables, which are used to store data that can be reused and manipulated throughout the program.</li>